YohDeadfall/Yoh.Text.Json.NamingPolicies/README.md

 The package provides a set of missed naming policies for the system JSON serializer in .NET.

+Now the policies from that package are a part of `System.Text.Json` since [a pull request](https://github.com/dotnet/runtime/pull/69613) was merged.
+The code is identical as well except styling.

 # Snake Case

 Rewrites an input string changing the case of each word and connecting them using underscores.
 All non letter or digit characters are ignored.